 Wi-Fi Connectivity: 2.4 G Wi-Fi 2×2 Wi-Fi b/g/n and 5 G Wi-Fi 2×2 Wi-Fi a/n/ac

 Ports: 1 x Type A USB 3.0 (does not support storage), TV Antenna Input, Gigabit Ethernet, Power

 Bundle with an OTA Antenna and Fire TV Stick to Save Money

 The Fire TV Recast is another good option for those who want to record and watch OTA television.
 It is easy to set up and can be placed just about anywhere in the house.
 If you are looking for an over the air DVR, you should consider this one.

-I started the site to educate the public on the alternative ways you can watch television besides subscribing to cable.
-I have been in the audio visual business for over 20 years.
+I started this site to educate the public on alternative ways you can watch television besides subscribing to cable.
+I have been in the audio-visual business for over 20 years.
 I also have an extensive computer networking background.
 I am a Microsoft Certified Professional and CompTIA Network+ Certified Technician.
 I hope you will find my articles and reviews helpful in conscious uncabling.